pejic/macbook12-spi-driver/README.md

-Very simple, work in progress input driver for the SPI keyboard / trackpad found on 12" MacBooks (2015 and later) and newer MacBook Pros (late 2016 and later).
+Very simple, work in progress input driver for the SPI keyboard / trackpad found on 12" MacBooks (2015 and later) and newer MacBook Pros (late 2016 and later), as well a simple touchbar driver for 2016 MacBook Pro's.

 Using it:
 ---------